-2. Find the correct agency
+2. Find the correct agency and FOIA Coordinator.

 To increase the likelihood of success, it's important to file your request with the right agency.
-For example, the Department of Conservation & Natural Resources and the Department of Environmental Management are commonly custodians of environmental documents.
+For example, the Natural Resources & Environmental Control (DNREC) is commonly the custodian of environmental documents.